okta/okta-oidc-js/packages/oidc-middleware/README.md

     login: {
       path: '/different/login'
     },
-    callback: {
+    loginCallback: {
       path: '/different/callback',
       handler: (req, res, next) => {
         // Perform custom logic before final redirect, then call next() },
-      defaultRedirect: '/home'
+      afterCallback '/home'
     }
   }
 });
 ```

-* **`callback.defaultRedirect`** - Where the user is redirected to after a successful authentication callback, if no `returnTo` value was specified by `oidc.ensureAuthenticated()`.
+* **`loginCallback.afterCallback`** - Where the user is redirected to after a successful authentication callback, if no `redirectTo` value was specified by `oidc.ensureAuthenticated()`.
 Defaults to `/`.
-* **`callback.failureRedirect`** - Where the user is redirected to after authentication failure, defaults to a page which just shows error message.
+* **`loginCallback.failureRedirect`** - Where the user is redirected to after authentication failure.
+Defaults to a page which just shows error message.
-* **`callback.handler`** - A function that is called after a successful authentication callback, but before the final redirect within your application.
+* **`loginCallback.handler`** - A function that is called after a successful authentication callback, but before the final redirect within your application.
 Useful for requirements such as conditional post-authentication redirects, or sending data to logging systems.
-* **`callback.path`** - The URI that this library will host the callback handler on.
-Defaults to `/authorization-code/callback`
+* **`loginCallback.path`** - The URI that this library will host the login callback handler on.
+Defaults to `/authorization-code/callback`.
+Must match a value from the Login Redirect Uri list from the Okta console for this application.
-* **`login.path`** - The URI that redirects the user to the authorize endpoint.
+* **`login.path`** - The URI that redirects the user to the Okta authorize endpoint.
 Defaults to `/login`.

 #### Using a Custom Login Page